-I never thought that Caroling would be an early Christmas treat for my family.
+I never thought Carolling would be my family’s early Christmas treat.
 For two days in a row (Dec.
-16 and 17), we went with our church home group singing Christmas carols to senior citizens in rest homes and some in their own houses.
+16 and 17), we went with our church home group to sing Christmas carols to senior citizens in rest homes and some in their own houses.

-I’m a veteran “caroler” having been singing Christmas songs in cantatas since my primary years in the Philippines.
-When I was a kid, the Christmas season is not complete without the yearly “Daigon” (local term for caroling) with playmates.
+I’m a veteran “caroler”, having been singing Christmas songs in cantatas since my primary years in the Philippines.
+When I was a kid, the Christmas season was not complete without the yearly “Daigon” (the local term for carolling) with playmates.

 For our instruments, we made our improvised tambourine from flattened soft drink bottle crowns.
 Our drums were made of empty powdered milk or Milo tin cans with plastic or rubber (deflated balloons) sheets as drum heads.

-As soon as school closes for the Christmas vacation, we would go caroling from house to house almost every night.
-After a couple of songs, a member of the household would come out to give us money, usually peso coins.
-Perhaps some household could not tolerate our shrill voices and noisy instruments that they would just give money even if we haven’t performed our repertoire.
+As soon as school closed for the Christmas vacation, we would go carolling from house to house almost every night.
+After a couple of songs, a household member would come out to give us money, usually coins.

 Blessed Christmas to you, family and friends in NZ.